 1. Is Transfer Orientation mandatory?

 Even though you’ve attended college already, it's important for you to know FIU's policies, requirements, services, and resources, which are covered through Transfer Orientation.
-Therefore, it is required of all new students, and is enforced through an Advising Hold on your account.
+Therefore, it is required of all new students, and is enforced through an Orientation Hold on your account.
+It will be removed once you complete both the Virtual Orientation and you meet with an Academic Advisor.

 2. If I’m not sure that I’m bringing a guest, should I pre-register for them anyway?